Awasi Atacama Excursions

 Craft your personalized itinerary upon arrival at the lodge.
-Your private guide will take your preferences, acclimatization to altitude and the weather conditions into account, and together you will design the ideal experience for your stay.
+Your private guide will take your preferences and weather conditions into account to design the ideal experience together.
 Each day you will be able to choose either one Full Day or two Half Day excursions to explore Atacama's natural beauty.
-Here’s a sneak preview of what is waiting for you.
+Our lodge sits at 2,500 metres above sea level and some attractions are at more than twice this altitude, so we strongly encourage proper acclimatization during the first 2 days.

 • What is there to see